-Phase 4: Launch OFSP consumer products (36 months): The project will launch OFSP baked and fried products and silage.
+Phase 4: Launch OFSP consumer products (36 months, 2nd yr to 4th year): The project will launch OFSP baked and fried products and silage.
 The launch will be followed by an active program of promoting these products in current and new markets, targeting identified segments with specific products for rapid uptake.
-The project will work with CIP to enhance their operational efficiencies and develop clear, forward-looking growth and competitiveness strategies.
+The project will work with CIP within the first three years to enhance their operational efficiencies and develop clear, forward-looking growth and competitiveness strategies.

-Phase 5: Ensuring sustainability and growth (48 months): In this phase, focus will be on analysing the operations of the different components of the product to ensure smooth running and steady growth of the business.
+Phase 5: Ensuring sustainability and growth (48 months; entire period): In this phase, focus will be on analysis of the operations of the different product components to ensure smooth running and steady growth of the business.
 CIP will therefore work with SOSPPA to: i) track and document key progress (output, outcome, and process) indicators in vine/root production, nutrition education, processing, and management; ii) conduct operational and strategic research that will generate data for evidence-based management decisions; and iii) develop plans/strategies for ensuring sustainable and vibrant growth of the business.
 To build sustainability the project will build capacity of SOSPPA in running the essential elements of the business (machinery operation, loan, and crop insurance scheme management), diagnosis of problems and link them to reputable maintenance service companies.
 It will also ensure close collaboration with MAAIF extension service for continued support to SOSPPA after the project ends.